jgrss/cultionet/README.md

 (venv.cultionet) cultionet create --project-path /project_dir --grid-size 100 100 --config-file config.yml
 ```

 The output .pt data files will be stored in `/project_dir/data/train/processed`.
-Each .pt data file will consist of all the information needed to train the segmentation model.
+Each .pt data file will consist of
+all the information needed to train the segmentation model.

 ## Training a model

 To train the model, you will need to create the train dataset object and pass it to `cultionet` fit method.
-A script is provided
+A script
-to help ease this process.
-To train a model on a dataset, use:
+is provided to help ease this process.
+To train a model on a dataset, use (as an example):

 ```commandline
 (venv.cultionet) cultionet train --project-path /project_dir --val-frac 0.2 --random-seed 500 --batch-size 4 --epochs 30 --filters 32 --device gpu --patience 5 --learning-rate 0.001 --reset-model